SumoLogic/sumologic-documentation/docs/cse/administration/create-custom-threat-intel-source.md

 ### How Cloud SIEM uses indicators

-When Cloud SIEM encounters an indicator from your threat source in an incoming Record it adds relevant information to the Record.
-Because threat intelligence information is persisted within Records, you can reference it downstream in both rules and search.
-The built-in rules that come with Cloud SIEM automatically create a Signal for Records that have been enriched in this way.
+When Cloud SIEM encounters an indicator from your threat source in an incoming record it adds relevant information to the record.
+Because threat intelligence information is persisted within records, you can reference it downstream in both rules and search.
+The built-in rules that come with Cloud SIEM automatically create a Signal for records that have been enriched in this way.

-Rule authors can also write rules that look for threat intelligence information in Records.
+Rule authors can also write rules that look for threat intelligence information in records.
 To leverage the information in a rule, you can extend your custom rule expression, or add a Rule Tuning Expression to a built-in rule.
 For a more detailed explanation of how to use threat intelligence information in rules, see [Threat Intelligence](/docs/cse/rules/about-cse-rules/#threat-intelligence) in the
 *About Cloud SIEM Rules* topic.

 ### Create a threat intelligence source from Cloud SIEM UI